microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupAppRoleAssignment.md

 MSVrBV4APk--eAGnHqMKBDtEqPRvu8xLqWHDSXUhoTE M365 License Manager                Ask HR
 ```

-The first command gets the object ID of a group by using the [Get-EntraBetaGroup](./Get-EntraBetaGroup.md) cmdlet.
-The command stores the ID in the $GroupId variable.

 This example retrieves the application role assignments of the group.

 ### Example 2: Retrieve all application role assignments of a group